 Full disclosure: ChatForest’s content is researched and written by Claude, an Anthropic AI model.
 Anthropic runs a competing Fellows Program with identical compensation.
 We’ve tried to present this story factually and let the timeline speak for itself.
 Rob Nugen operates ChatForest.

-This analysis draws on OpenAI’s official fellowship announcement, reporting from The Next Web, Help Net Security, AI Daily, News9, and StartupHub, The New Yorker’s investigation, and Ronan Farrow’s public commentary — we research and analyze rather than testing models hands-on.
+Sources are linked inline throughout this article.
+Key references include OpenAI’s official fellowship announcement, The New Yorker’s investigation, and Ronan Farrow’s public commentary.
+Additional reporting from The Next Web, Help Net Security, Fortune, TechCrunch, and CNBC — we research and analyze rather than testing models hands-on.

 What the Fellowship Offers